ogecko/upride-client/README.md

 ## Deployment
-This application is deployed as a node:alpine Docker image which runs an Express Server containing
+This application is deployed as a Node:Alpine Docker image which runs an Express Server containing
-1. A Vue based Single Page Application served from /public
+1. A Quasar:Vue based Single Page Application served from /public
 2. A Feathers based set of micro-services served from /api

 ### On the AWS Console